Canada

 • Municipal hosts: Provide safe, accessible collection facilities.

-Extended producer responsibility for Chemicals & Paints in PEI
+Extended producer responsibility for Chemicals & Paints in Prince Edward Island

 Legal basis: Environmental Protection Act – Materials Stewardship & Recycling Regulations designate “consumer paint material stewardship programs.”